lamastex/scalable-data-science/db/spark_notebook/readme.md

 You may add description in *desc* for the description of this dict, or leave it blank.

+2. Run the following command.<br>

+`./makeSparkNotebook.sh`

-2. Run the following command.
-Then, you will get the notebook with a name *spark_notebook.scala* and a *gif* directory storing successful creation of *gifs* images.
+Then, you will get the notebook with a name *spark_notebook.scala* and a *gif* directory storing successful creation of *gifs* images.<br>
 It may take some time to complete.

-`./makeSparkNotebook.sh`

-4. You will see in the notebook that the first cell is intentionally left blank.
+3. You will see in the notebook that the first cell is intentionally left blank.
 This cell is for you to add a title and description of the notebook.